Articles

 Chinese

-Initially the inflows of Chinese workers tended to be heavily sex-selective, thereby leading to a high sex ratio of Malaya’s population.
+In the late 19th century and the first decades of the 20th century, the inflows of Chinese workers tended to be heavily sex-selective, leading to a high male sex ratio of Malaya’s population.
 An extremely high proportion of Chinese migrants, and to a lesser extent Indians, were young males who were either single, or if married had left their wives behind before entering Malaya.
-In the 1930s and 1940s, the sex ratio of the Chinese became much more evenly balanced as the government introduced special schemes to encourage existing migrants to bring their wives and settle in the Peninsula.
+From around the 1920s, the sex ratio among Chinese became much more evenly balanced as the government introduced special schemes to encourage existing migrants to bring their wives and settle in the peninsula.
 The result was that the net inflows of Chinese female migrants rose faster than those of males.

 Figure 1 Population size, distribution, and growth by ethnic group, Malaya, 1901–1957